5 Steps to take your Sinking Funds Digital

 But how can we replicate the process digitally?

 Now we have the emergence of “challenger banks” – who have disrupted the old, traditional ways of banking and we can utilise their innovations to help us with our sinking funds.
-Here are 5 steps you can follow to take your sinking funds digital.
+Here are 5 steps to take your sinking funds digital.

 1. Open Up a Bank Account that is capable of virtual “Spaces” or “Pots”